-Tamoxifen-resistant breast cancer reversed when drug paired with anti-malaria agentJune 13th, 2014 in Cancer /
+Tamoxifen-resistant breast cancer reversed when drug paired with anti-malaria agentJune 13, 2014 in Medicine & Health / Cancer

 The inexpensive anti-malarial drug hydroxychloroquine (HCQ) reverses resistance to tamoxifen, a widely used breast cancer drug, in mice.

 In the June 15 issue of Clinical Cancer Research, investigators from Georgetown Lombardi Comprehensive Cancer Center say adding HCQ to tamoxifen could provide a new treatment option for some women with advanced, postmenopausal estrogen receptor-positive (ER+) breast cancer.
 The ER+ subtype accounts for an estimated 70 percent of all breast cancers.
 While many of these women are treated with tamoxifen, which blocks estrogen from fueling the tumor, 50 percent of these cancers will either not respond or will become resistant to tamoxifen over time.